Educating Engineering Leaders

 The Engineering Leadership, Engagement and Career Development Academy (Academy) was created in response to the College of Engineering’s strategic plan, which includes “Educating Engineering Leaders” as a major emphasis area.
 In addition, the College’s employer partners, when considering applicants for a position with their organization, often look specifically for students who have intentionally and purposefully dedicated time to developing their leadership skills.

 The College of Engineering encourages you to get involved with undergraduate research, which can be as early as your freshmen year; however, enrollment in the Undergraduate Research Program and Undergraduate Research Honors Program generally begins during your junior or senior year.
-In addition to gaining marketable applied engineering skills, you’ll have the opportunity to work with research faculty and graduate student, make your own research contributions and attend and present at conferences.
+In addition to gaining marketable applied engineering skills, you’ll have the opportunity to work with research faculty and graduate students, make your own research contributions and attend and present at conferences.

 The college of engineering offers many opportunities for K-12 students to explore the world of engineering.
 Whatever the age of the student, whatever their interest, Mizzou Engineering has a camp experience available!
-Camps experiences range from a day of activities to a week-long event.
+Camp experiences range from a day of activities to a week-long event.